dnkirill/allstate_capstone/README.md

 This project uses the following software (if version number is omitted, latest version is recommended):

-* Python stack: `python 2.7.12, numpy, scipy, sklearn, pandas, matplotlib, h5py`.
+* **Python stack**: python 2.7.12, numpy, scipy, sklearn, pandas, matplotlib, h5py.
-* XGBoost: multi-threaded xgboost should be compiled, `xgboost` python package is also required.
+* **XGBoost**: multi-threaded xgboost should be compiled, xgboost python package is also required.
-* Deep Learning stack: CUDA 8.0.44, cuDNN 5.1, TensorFlow 0.11.0rc (compiled with GPU flags), Keras.
+* **Deep Learning stack**: CUDA 8.0.44, cuDNN 5.1, TensorFlow 0.11.0rc (compiled with GPU flags), Keras.
-* Hyperopt for hyper-parameter optimization: `hyperopt, networkx` python packages, MongoDB 3.2, `pymongo` python driver.
+* **Hyperopt for hyper-parameter optimization:** hyperopt, networkx python packages, MongoDB 3.2, pymongo python driver.

 This project was built on two OS: Ubuntu 14.04 (used for computation), Mac OS X (reporting and writing).
 It is strongly recommended to install and run the project on Ubuntu since compiling GPU-based TensorFlow for Mac OS X is not very straightforward.